- NAME: Alan Rickman

 Answer questions and see how you rank against other players.Play Now

-In 1988, Les Liaisons Dangereuses made the leap to the big screen (as Dangerous Liaisons) and the better-known John Malkovich took over the iconic part.
-But Rickman had made his mark.
+In 1988, Les Liaisons Dangereuses made the leap to the big screen (as Dangerous Liaisons) and the well-known actor John Malkovich took over the iconic part.
+But Rickman made his mark.

 © 2013 A+E Networks.
 All rights reserved.